Tuition, Special Fees, and Costs

 The Direct Graduate PLUS Loan is a federal student loan with a fixed interest rate and an origination fee.
 A credit check is performed, but denial is only for adverse credit such as bankruptcy or default.
 Graduate students are eligible for any amount up to the Cost of Education minus other financial aid.
 Repayment can be deferred while the student is enrolled, but interest accrues from the date of disbursal.

-Jobs are available to students working on faculty research, administrative support, or in the School’s Reading Room.
+Jobs are available to students working on faculty research and administrative support.
 Additional employment is available throughout the University campus.
-Visit the student employment website, www.yale.edu/seo.
+Visit the student employment website, www.yale.edu/seo, for on-campus job listings.

 Students are encouraged to seek outside scholarships from their employer or alma mater, from organizations with which they are affiliated, and via website searches.
 A list of opportunities is available on the School’s website.
 Students must inform the YSN Financial Aid Office of any outside support, as awards may need to be revised.
 Revisions begin with loans, not scholarships, whenever possible.